rakshakhegde/KookooVerify/README.md

 # KookooVerify
-Complete suite of API to verify and handle phone number verification
+The complete suite of API for all workflows of Phone Number Verification to prevent spamming and to ensure personal account uniqueness.
+Obviously this API is a demo and is still in Beta, hence make sure your phone number is *not* in DND and use the API only *between 9am-9pm*.

 ## Verify API
 You use Verify API to confirm that a phone number is valid, reachable, and accessible by your user.
 Using a Verify Request you send